Major League Baseball All-Star Game: Other All-Star Game events

-Since 1985, the Home Run Derby, a contest among home run hitters, has been held on the day before the All-Star Game.
-The most recent Home Run Derby Champion is Juan Soto of the Washington Nationals, after defeating rookie phenom Julio Rodríguez of the Seattle Mariners.
-This result received some controversy, as Rodríguez had hit 28 more home runs than Soto (81 and 53 respectively).
+The Home Run Derby, a contest among home run hitters, has been held on the day before the All-Star Game since 1985.
+The most recent Home Run Derby Champion is Cal Raleigh of the Seattle Mariners, after defeating Junior Caminero of the Tampa Bay Rays at the 2025 Home Run Derby in Atlanta, Georgia.

 Since 1999, the All-Star Futures Game has been held during All-Star Week.
 The two teams, one consisting of young players from the United States and the other consisting of young players from all other nations, are usually chosen based on prospect status in the minor leagues.

 Since 2001, the All-Star Legends and Celebrity Softball Game pits teams with a mixture of former stars from the host team's past, as well as celebrities from music, film, and television.
 This game is held during the day prior to the Home Run Derby.
-(However, it is tape-delayed and broadcast after the Derby.)
+However, it is tape-delayed and broadcast after the Derby.